 Dienesch is a Professor of Managerial Studies in the College of Business.
 His primary areas of teaching are Organizational Behavior and Leadership, International and Cross-Cultural Management, and Business Strategy.
-He teaches at both the masters and undergraduate level.
+He teaches at both the master's and undergraduate level.

 In July of 2007 Dienesch stepped down from the position of Dean of the College of Business after six years.
 In that capacity he had academic administrative and leadership responsibility for both the undergraduate and graduate programs of the college.
 Before serving at St. Ambrose, Dienesch was the Assistant Dean for Evening/Weekend Programs at Marian College of Fond du Lac, Wisconsin.

-Prior to entering academic administration in 1995, Dienesch served on the faculties in management or business administration at Loyola University-Chicago, the University of Wisconsin-Parkside in Kenosha and the University of Akron in Ohio, with a stop out to obtain his doctorate.
+Prior to entering academic administration in 1995, Dienesch served on the faculties in management or business administration at Loyola University-Chicago, the University of Wisconsin-Parkside in Kenosha and the University of Akron in Ohio, with a stop out to earn his doctorate.
 He has also consulted regularly in many areas of expertise in a number of states.

 On the personal side, Dienesch was born in Austria, immigrated with his family to the United States at age eight, and grew up in the Detroit, Michigan area.
-In his off time he likes reading (especially history and historical novels), bicycling, and watching movies (particularly international films) in theaters and on DVD.
+In his off-time he likes reading (especially history and historical novels), bicycling, and watching movies (particularly international films) in theaters and on DVD.
 Dienesch also likes to spend time with his wife and three adult children.